 If a student leaves the lab, they must logout.
 “Camping” a computer is not allowed, as the demand on the number of computers is too great.
 Leaving one’s personal belongings at a computer does not ‘reserve’ the computer while one is away.
 Other students have the right to logoff unattended computers, and they are not responsible if the student who failed to logout did not save his/her work.
 Unattended computers may be auto-logged off after 20 minutes, and unsaved work will be lost.

 This lab contains 40 PCs running Windows 10 and a ceiling mounted digital projector.
 Classes are regularly taught in this lab.

 Dell Precision 3650: Xeon 6-core W-1370 2.9-5.1ghz processor, 32gb DDR4 ram, 8gb Nvidia Quadro RTX 4000 video card, 500gb Samsung EVO 970 Plus NVMe SSD, 25” monitor

 Dell Precision 3630: Xeon 6-core E-2286G 4.0-4.9ghz processor, 32gb DDR4 ram, 6gb Nvidia GeForce RTX 2060 video card, 500gb Samsung EVO 970 NVMe SSD, 25” monitor

 Room 004 – Small Computer (Overflow) Lab

-This lab contains 18 PCs equipped with assorted software applications, two PCs acting as print stations, and two PCs acting as scan stations.
-All PCs run Windows 7 x64, and are equipped with 24” widescreen monitors.
+This lab contains 18 PCs running Windows 10, two PCs acting as print stations, and two PCs acting as scan stations.
+A 65” paper trimmer is located here.